Ammonoidea: Paleoecology

-At least 57 species of ammonites, which were widespread and belonged to six superfamilies, were extant during the last 500,000 years of the Cretaceous, indicating that ammonites remained highly diverse until the very end of their existence.
-All ammonites were wiped out during or shortly after the K-Pg extinction event, caused by the Chicxulub impact.
-It has been suggested that ocean acidification generated by the impact played a key role in their extinction, as the larvae of ammonites were likely small and planktonic, and would have been heavily affected.
-Nautiloids, exemplified by modern nautiluses, are conversely thought to have had a reproductive strategy in which eggs were laid in smaller batches many times during the lifespan, and on the sea floor well away from any direct effects of such a bolide strike, and thus survived.
-Many ammonite species were filter feeders, so they might have been particularly susceptible to marine faunal turnovers and climatic change.
-Some reports suggest that a few ammonite species may have persisted into the very early Danian stage of the Paleocene, before going extinct.

 Cultural significance

 In medieval Europe, fossilised ammonites were thought to be petrified coiled snakes, and were called "snakestones" or, more commonly in medieval England, "serpentstones".
 They were considered to be evidence for the actions of saints, such as Hilda of Whitby, a myth referenced in Sir Walter Scott's Marmion, and Saint Patrick, and were held to have healing or oracular powers.
 Traders would occasionally carve the head of a snake onto the empty, wide end of the ammonite fossil, and then sell them as petrified snakes.
 In other cases, the snake's head would be simply painted on.

-Others believed ammonites, which they referred to as "salagrana" were composed of fossilized worm dung, and could be used to ward off witches.
+Others believed ammonites, which they referred to as "salagrana", were composed of fossilized worm dung, and could be used to ward off witches.

 Ammonites from the Gandaki River in Nepal are known as Shaligrams, and are believed by Hindus to be a concrete manifestation of Vishnu.

 The Ammonite order, developed by George Dance the Younger, is an architectural order featuring ammonite-shaped volutes that has seen a handful of uses in British architecture.